 Computer Science and IT teachers at Waddesdon aim to provide every student with the opportunity to develop skills, knowledge and understanding of all aspects of computing as part of a broad and balanced curriculum.
-We achieve this by providing students with a solid platform of technical skills that will support successful use of ICT at secondary school as well as teaching how computers and computer systems work, and how they are designed and programmed.
+We achieve this by providing students with a solid platform of technical skills that will support successful use of ICT at secondary school by teaching information technology, digital literacy and computer science.
 Students will be encouraged to develop their computational thinking skills and apply these to all kinds of systems.

-By the end of Key Stage 3, we believe that every student should have a knowledge and understanding of the following topics:
+By the end of Year 7, we believe that every student should have a knowledge and understanding of the following: